srijanshetty/notes/Computing/DB/db_implementations.md

 Bulk Loading
 ============
 - Usually data is inserted one at a time in a database.
-- Bulk loading allows a chunck of data to be inserted into the database at once.
+- Bulk loading allows a chunk of data to be inserted into the database at once.

 Reference
 =========